phillamb168/catalog-service/README.md

 # Overview

-This repo has the code for the orders service for demostrations.
-See the [overview](https://github.com/dt-orders/overview) repo for an overiew for that whole application.
+This repo has the code for the catalog service for demonstrations.
+See the [overview](https://github.com/dt-orders/overview) repo for an overview for that whole application.

-# Developer Notes

-For the order service to run locally, the ports and IP of these services needs to be passed into Docker as environment variables -AND- catalog, and customer services must be listening on the ports defined in this script.

 ## Pre-requisites